 True, the PEPPOL standards are straightforward.
 Throw the e-invoicing registration grant in Singapore into the mix, and every business will want to implement the use of e-invoices.

 Still, it is a good idea to find out if your Access Point provider offers the platform for optimal adoption.

 Apart from e-Invoicing, What Else Can the Access Point Provider Offer?

-The thing is, digitizing the invoicing process offers your business the foundation to implement innovation across the entire P2P process and more.
+Digitizing the invoicing process offers your business the foundation to implement innovation across the entire P2P process.

 Note – Not every service provider offers the solutions required to digitize more than your invoices.

-So, be sure to ask your provider to give you a list of other services they offer apart from electronic invoicing.
+So, could you be sure to ask your provider to give you a list of other services they offer apart from electronic invoicing?

 The best Singapore Access Point provider should offer a global reach.

-You see, the essence of connecting to the PEPPOL e-invoicing network is to allow you to invoice your trading partners in and outside Singapore swiftly.
+You see, connecting to the PEPPOL e-invoicing network allows you to invoice your trading partners in and outside Singapore swiftly.

-Of course, that’s not going to happen if your PEPPOL Access Point provider in Singapore doesn’t have a global reach.
+Of course, that will not happen if your PEPPOL Access Point provider in Singapore doesn’t have a global reach.